nickbreen/bz-platforms2/README.md

    declare that it is executable on the host: that seems to propagate to being instructions to compile `//:hello` for the host too.

+3. We avoided having to think about the difference between target and exec platform by specifying both with the same values.
+TODO figure that out.
+I.e. we should be able to specify that `//:tars` _targets_ all platforms, but can _execute_ on the host.
 ---

 References: